-All living rooms and bedrooms, but not kitchens, bathrooms, WCs or circulation space.
+All living rooms and bedrooms, but not kitchens, bathrooms, WC's or circulation space.

-Roll down security shutters are not permitted where visible from public areas such as street frontage, or reserves or parkland.
+Roll down security shutters are not permitted where visible from public area such as street frontage, or reserves or parkland.

 North facing habitable room windows and glass doors should have a minimum 450mm eave or fixed top projection.